akouz/HBus/Protocol/README.md

 Cipher is a combination of XTEA block cipher and LFSR-32 stream cipher.

 First 8 bytes of message are encrypted by XTEA cipher.
 While encrypting the block, an intermediate value is used to initialise 32-bit LFSR.
 The rest of the message is encrypted by LFSR stream cipher.
+Cipher encrypts both message content and its CRC.

 Decryption is made similarly.
 First 8 bytes of the message decrypted by XTEA block cipher, an intermediate value is used to initialise 32-bit LFSR.
 The rest of the message decrypted by 32-bit LFSR stream cypher.